 In our world of paperwork and endless bureaucracy, the above mentioned scenario might be detrimental to you being hired, and may possibly be more common than you think.

 First, you decide to take First Aid CPR training.
 You do it, and upon passing the end exam, you get your certificate and then… then you toss the certificate in your wallet/case/pocket/drawer and forget all about it until it is actually needed as described in the scenario above.
+This could be a physical certificate or a wallet card.

 But what do you do if you, by some misfortune, have either lost the certificate or it has been destroyed on accident such as by washing it with the laundry after leaving it in your pants pocket?

 If that was the case, it would be extremely frustrating, since it would cause an unnecessary delay when time is of the essence, like when applying to a job or a college.
 Fortunately, as described further in the text, the procedure of issuing a new certificate is not a complex one, so at the worst case it would take several minutes of your time.
+If you need a replacement, you can request a duplicate AHA Completion Card from the training center where you completed your course.

 The Solution – a Simple way to Reclaim your First Aid Certificate

-In accordance with the terms of our Toronto first aid and CPR training program, if your certificate is still valid, meaning it has been given to you less than 3 years ago, the procedure to reclaim it through Red Cross is rather simple:
+In accordance with the terms of our Toronto first aid and CPR training program, if your certificate is still valid, meaning it has been given to you less than 3 years ago, the procedure to reclaim it through Red Cross account is rather simple:

-3. As an alternative, some organizations provide an easy recovery route through their “lost card recovery page” on their website.
+As an alternative, some organizations provide an easy recovery route through their “lost card recovery page” on their website.

 If you lost your first aid and CPR certificate, we will do our best to retrieve it for you.
-At Coast2Coast, a Canadian Red Cross training partner, we can download a PDF format of your certificate an email it to you as quickly as possible.
+At Coast2Coast, a Canadian Red Cross training partner, we can download a PDF format of your certificate and email it to you as quickly as possible.
 We understand how important it is to have documents on hand such as a First Aid and CPR certificate.
-If you lost your certificate and you know you completed your training with Coast2Coast First Aid & Aquatics, please fill out our Lost Certificate form and one of our customer service representatives will get back to you as soon as possible.
+If you lost your basic life support certificate, for example, and you know you completed your training with Coast2Coast First Aid & Aquatics, please fill out our Lost Certificate form and one of our customer service representatives will get back to you as soon as possible.
+For those who received their training from a different Canadian Red Cross training partner, we highly recommend you contact the Canadian Red Cross directly to find who you completed your training with.
+Contact the Canadian Red Cross at 877-356-3226.
+Ensure you have your personal information ready to verify your successful completion of the course.

 Request a Copy of your First Aid & CPR Certificate